 Stroget is Copenhagen’s lively and extremely long pedestrian street.
 It’s a shopping street with Danish and high-end brands from around the world and plenty of souvenir stores, of course.

-But a walk down Stroget is also a great way to see some of the history of Copenhagen.
-Walking from one end of Stroget to the other, you’ll see fountains, squares, and historic buildings like the city’s Italian-inspired City Hall.
+But a walk down Stroget is also a great way to see some of the history of the city.
+Walking from one end of Stroget to the other, you’ll see fountains, squares, and historic buildings like the Italian-inspired City Hall.
 There’s also the popular statue of author Hans Christian Andersen and other monuments to the city’s past.
-Detours off the main drag show you some of Copenhagen’s cutest shops and cafes.
+Detours off the main drag show you some of the cutest shops and cafes in the capital.

 Rent a bike